Runahead

-Runahead is a technique that allows a computer processor to speculatively pre-process instructions during cache miss cycles.
+In computer science and processor design, runahead is a technique that allows a computer processor to speculatively pre-process instructions during cache miss cycles.
 The pre-processed instructions are used to generate instruction and data stream prefetches by executing instructions leading to cache misses (typically called long latency loads) before they would normally occur, effectively hiding memory latency.
 In runahead, the processor uses the idle execution resources to calculate instruction and data stream addresses using the available information that is independent of a cache miss.
 Once the processor has resolved the initial cache miss, all runahead results are discarded, and the processor resumes execution as normal.
 The primary use case of the technique is to mitigate the effects of the memory wall.
 The technique may also be used for other purposes, such as pre-computing branch outcomes to achieve highly accurate branch prediction.

 The principal hardware cost is a means of checkpointing the register file state.
 Typically, runahead processors will also contain a small additional cache, which allows runahead store operations to execute without modifying actual memory.
 Certain implementations also use dedicated hardware acceleration units to execute specific slices of pre-processed instructions.

 Runahead was initially investigated in the context of an in-order microprocessor; however, this technique has been extended for use with out-of-order microprocessors.